boennecd/VAJointSurv/comparisons/README.md

 [`comp.Rout`](comp.Rout) file  and the plots are in [`comp.pdf`](comp.pdf).

+In both cases, the main output is at the end of the files.
 The output is created by calling the following commands on Ubuntu

 ```bash
 R CMD BATCH --no-save --no-restore comp-simple.R